 More to Come…

-This article is the first installment of a series of articles and survey results that we’re compiling into a white paper.
+This article is the first installment of a series of articles and survey results that we’re compiling into an e-book.
 Stay tuned.

 If you like this article, please like and share.